threepointone/disto/README.md

 var {dispose} = store.subscribe(fn)

 // we use this to hook on to react components via the .observe() polyfill

-// notice the conspicuous lack of a .setState()

 var Component = React.createClass({
   mixins: [mix],